fei0316/snapstreak-alarm/README.md

  * GitHub and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without the app removed.

-My first app project :) Got it done before 18!
+My first app project! :) Got it done before I turn 18.

 ## Features
 * Custom reminder interval from 1 to 22 hours